Table of Contents

 Dormancy due to germination inhibitors

 Presence of certain inhibitory substances such as abscisic acid (ABA), coumarin, phenolic acids in the embryo, endosperm or other tissues of the seed or fruit is another cause for seed dormancy.
-It has been shown that inhibitory substances present in the seed covering, block the growth of embryo.

 Methods of breaking dormancy